rsfrankl/rsfrankl.github.io/_pages/publications.md

 ## Book Reviews
 Franklin, Rachel S. (2016).
 Book review of “Running the Numbers: A Practical Guide to Regional Economic and Social Analysis,” by John Quinterno.
 M.E.
 Sharpe, 2014, Journal of Planning Education and Research (JPER).

-Franklin, Rachel S. (2000).
-Book review of “Systems of Housing Supply and Housing Production in Europe,” by Andrew Golland.
-Papers in Regional Science, 79, 343–345.